 Your attorney will sit beside you during your deposition, ready to protect your interests.
 They will listen attentively to the questions posed by the opposing counsel and assess their appropriateness.
 Your lawyer may swiftly raise an objection if a question seems irrelevant, confusing, or designed to provoke an emotional response.
 They may also intervene if a question infringes upon privileged information, such as private conversations between you and your attorney.

+How do you know if your deposition went well?
 A lack of frequent objections from your lawyer during the deposition often signals a positive outcome.
 It suggests the opposing counsel asked fair and relevant questions, which you answered appropriately.
 If your lawyer only occasionally interjects, it demonstrates that you and your attorney effectively prepared for the deposition.
+If your lawyer does the opposite, it might be a sign that your deposition went bad.

 Put Montesi`s Power